Goodbye Mr. Loser: Plot

 Unemployed amateur musician Xia Luo attends the wedding of Qiu Ya, his high school crush.
-He overdrinks, makes an inebriated declaration of love to Qiu Ya, and angers his wife Ma Dongmei, who publicly shames him for being a poor provider and husband.
+He overdrinks, makes an inebriated declaration of love to Qiu Ya, and angers his wife, Ma Dongmei, who publicly shames him for being a poor provider and husband.

-After causing chaos as his wife pursues him through the wedding hall, Xia Luo locks himself into a bathroom at the wedding venue, flies into a rage of self-hatred and passes out, waking up in his teenage body in his middle-school classroom in 1997.
+After causing chaos as his wife pursues him through the wedding hall, Xia Luo locks himself in a bathroom at the wedding venue, flies into a rage of self-hatred and passes out, waking up in his teenage body in his middle-school classroom in 1997.
 Thinking he is in a dream, he impulsively beats up his condescending teacher, sets fire to the classroom, and kisses Qiu Ya, then jumps out a window to end the dream.
-But after waking up in hospital and realising he is still in 1997, Xia Luo is forced to make the best of things.
+After waking up in hospital and realising he is still in 1997, Xia Luo is forced to make the best of things.

-Although Xia Luo appears his normal teenage self to everyone else in 1997, he retains all his memories of adult life, including around twenty years of as yet unwritten pop music — which he decides to present as his own work, to gain fame and to win the heart of Qiu Ya.
-Over the next twenty years he becomes a pop megastar in China, taking the place of other superstar singers from the original 1990s to 2000s timeline, including ghostwriting famous TV themes for pop radio, duetting with Sarah Brightman at the 2008 Beijing Olympic opening ceremony in place of Liu Huan and producing and judging for a popular music talent TV series (based on The Voice).
+Although Xia Luo appears as his normal teenage self to everyone else in 1997, he retains all his memories of adult life, including around twenty years of as yet unwritten pop music, which he decides to present as his own work to gain fame and to win the heart of Qiu Ya.
+Over the next twenty years, he becomes a pop megastar in China, taking the place of other superstar singers from the original 1990s to 2000s timeline, including ghostwriting famous television themes for pop radio, duetting with Sarah Brightman at the 2008 Beijing Olympic opening ceremony in place of Liu Huan and producing and judging for a popular music talent television series (based on The Voice).